blowb/blowb-doc/install-internet-service-docker/owncloud.rst

    Enter "Apps" in ownCloud.

-You should be in the "Apps" interface now.
+We should be in the "Apps" interface now.
 Click on "Not Enabled" on the left, and find "LDAP user and group backend" on the right panel.
 Click on the "Enable" button to enable this LDAP backend ownCloud app, as shown in :numref:`apps`.

 .. _apps: